Published: 2/02/2021 · Last Updated: 12/01/2021

 There is a new doctoral CoC option you can use to tell us when a doctoral student needs more or less time to complete their course.

-You can read more about the process in our the Doctoral Thesis Submission CoC section of the SIS user guide.
+You can read more about the process in the Doctoral Thesis Submission CoC section of the SIS user guide.

 Postgraduate students changing year of study

 In December, we added a new CoC you can use when a postgraduate student wants to transfer to a course in another year of study.
 For example, they could be moving from the second year of a course into the first year of a different course.

 This CoC applies to full-time English and Welsh domiciled students.
 You can find read more about it in the Cross Academic Year Transfer CoC section of the SIS user guide.